-Shimla City there is following three fire stations at present:
+The Chhota Shimla and Mall Road Fire Stations are currently covering Benmore ward.
+In Shimla City there are following three fire stations at present:

-- 1. The Mall Road, Shimla,

-- 2. Governor House, Chhota Shimla and

-- 3. Tilak Nagar, Shimla.
+The Mall Shimla, 2.
+Governor House, Chhota Shimla and 3.
+Tilak Nagar, Shimla.
 The Divisional Fire Officer (DFO) Mr. J.C.
 Sharma is the overall In charge of fire services in Shimla.
+In case of any fire emergency DFO office, Fire Brigade Department may be contacted at